Reverse Osmosis Water purification

-Reverse osmosis is the same technology that is used to purify millions of bottles of water annually.
+Reverse osmosis (RO) is the same technology that is used to purify millions of bottles of water annually.
 It is sold in your local grocery and convenience stores as Dasani, Aquafina, and a host of other brands.
-RO, or reverse osmosis, is a membrane based technology that has been used for decades as a reliable and safe way to purify water.
+RO is a membrane based technology that has been used for decades as a reliable and safe way to purify water.
 It was initially developed and used as a method to desalinate sea water and is still used worldwide for this purpose.
 The success of this technology evolved to smaller systems where you can now significantly upgrade the drinking water in your home or business.

 How it Works

 A Reverse Osmosis system works by forcing water against a synthetic membrane filled with microscopic holes through which only purified water can pass.
 The pore sizes are actually smaller than a bacteria or even a virus (see diagram at right).
 Impurities are trapped on one side of the membrane and are diverted away to drain, while the purified water moves through it and into a pressurized storage tank.
 The storage tank and purification system can be installed either under the kitchen sink or in the basement with a line feeding the purified water up to a separately installed faucet.
 The setup is easy and you don’t have to worry about rebuilding or permanently moving cabinets to accommodate the system.
 It’s like having your own mini bottled water factory, without the bottles.
 See the following link for more detail on the science behind the technology, see How reverse-osmosis works.